embeddedinn/embeddedinn.github.io/_posts/2017-12-26-A-refresher-of-new-C-features-for-embedded-system-developers.md

 tags:
 - C programming

-excerpt: "A refresher of new C coding features included in C99 and C11 for embedded system developers."
+excerpt: "A refresher of new C coding features included in C99 and C11 for embedded system developers.
+(Inspired by blank stares during code reviews)"

 ---
 <style>